 Earlier in the spring I was delighted to return to a classic Estate in Cambridgeshire some 15 years after my first visit.
 My memories of this wonderful setting... fabulous house, sweeping lawns leading down to the river with Parkland views to every direction.
 How this vista had changed in so few years, the magnificent trees (mainly beech) had peaked and were now gone.
 Re-planting had been done, but sadly too late, the scale had been lost.

-It was great to see one of our Burghley Parkland fences featured in Country Life this week.
+It was great to see one of our Burghley Estate fences featured in Country Life this week.
 We worked closely with the developers over the last 18 months.
-The Driveway of this new build now elegantly sweeps through the park bordered by our Traditional Steel 5 Rail Estate Fence.
+The Driveway of this new build in Wiltshire now elegantly sweeps through the park bordered by our Traditional Steel 5 Rail Estate Fence.
 A blank canvas is great, but symmetry is the key aspect with these drives.

 The Panshanger Oak is England's largest single stemmed oak tree.
 With a girth of 7.6m it is truly impressive and is believed to have been planted by Queen Elizabeth 1.
 It sits in a Repton Landscape near Hertford.
 Lafarge Tarmac have done an extraordinary job of returning this landscape post gravel extraction,back to nature.
 Many new footpaths have been opened to the public allowing access to this beautiful Mimram valley.
 A Traditional Cheshire fence with curved top now protects the Panshanger Oak in a subtle but effective manner.